Gallons To Barrels Of Oil

 Q: How does the density of crude oil affect the conversion from gallons to barrels?

 A: The density doesn't directly affect the gallon-to-barrel conversion (which is strictly volumetric).
-However, density is crucial when calculating the weight of a given volume of oil.
+On the flip side, density is crucial when calculating the weight of a given volume of oil.

 Q: Where can I find up-to-date oil prices?